Marshall Plan: Negotiations

 Turning the plan into reality required negotiations among the participating nations.
-Sixteen nations met in Paris to determine what form the American aid would take, and how it would be divided.
+Sixteen nations met in Paris to determine what form the US aid would take, and how it would be divided.
 The negotiations were long and complex, with each nation having its own interests.
 France's major concern was that Germany not be rebuilt to its previous level of might.
 The Benelux countries (Belgium, Netherlands, and Luxembourg), despite also suffering under the Nazis, had long been closely linked to the German economy and felt their prosperity depended on its revival.
 The Scandinavian nations, especially Sweden, insisted that their long-standing trading relationships with the Eastern Bloc nations not be disrupted and that their neutrality not be infringed.

 The United Kingdom insisted on special status as a longstanding belligerent during the war, concerned that if it were treated equally with the devastated continental powers, it would receive virtually no aid.
 The Americans were pushing the importance of free trade and European unity to form a bulwark against communism.
 The Truman administration, represented by William L. Clayton, promised the Europeans that they would be free to structure the plan themselves, but the administration also reminded the Europeans that implementation depended on the plan's passage through Congress.
 A majority of Congress members were committed to free trade and European integration and were hesitant to spend too much of the money on Germany.
 However, before the Marshall Plan was in effect, France, Austria, and Italy needed immediate aid.
-On December 17, 1947, the United States agreed to give $40 million to France, Austria, China, and Italy.
+On December 17, 1947, the United States agreed to give US$40M to France, Austria, China, and Italy.

 Agreement was eventually reached, and the Europeans sent a reconstruction plan to Washington, which was formulated and agreed upon by the Committee of European Economic Co-operation in 1947.
 In the document, the Europeans asked for $22 billion in aid.
 Truman cut this to $17 billion in the bill he put to Congress.